Bite the Bullet (film): Production

-Charles Bronson turned down the lead role of Sam Clayton before Gene Hackman was eventually cast.
+Filming started 1 April 1974.
 The movie was filmed on location in New Mexico and Nevada and begins in a church in the small town of La Puente, New Mexico.
 There are numerous scenes of steam locomotives at work, shot along the Cumbres and Toltec Scenic Railroad narrow gauge railway between Chama, New Mexico, and Antonito, Colorado.
 Other scenes were filmed at the Carson National Forest, New Mexico; Taos, New Mexico; White Sands National Park, New Mexico; Lake Mead, Nevada; Valley of Fire State Park, Nevada.
 The film's title comes from the creation of an improvised cap made from a pistol cartridge casing ("bullet"), which is used to relieve the toothache of one of the participants in the horse race.